Policy Number: 94

 - severance of relationships that create an actual or potential financial conflict of interest.

-The management plan must be in the form of a written agreement and must provide that the covered individual acknowledges receipt of the plan and understands the requirements of this policy and the required actions and other terms of the plan, including the time frames for required actions; and clearly identify each specific person responsible for monitoring compliance with the management plan.
+The management plan must be in the form of a written agreement and must provide that the covered individual acknowledges receipt of the plan and understands the requirements of this policy and the required actions and other terms of the plan, including the time frames for required actions; and must clearly identify each specific person responsible for monitoring compliance with the management plan.
 Each person conducting research under a management plan shall comply fully and promptly with the plan, and each person identified in the management plan as having responsibility for monitoring compliance with the plan shall carefully and fully monitor that compliance.

 If research is ongoing and a new covered individual discloses a significant financial interest related to that research or any other covered individual discloses a new significant financial interest related to that research, the EVPARA shall, not later than the 60th day after the filing of the disclosure statement: (1) review the disclosure statement to determine if a financial conflict of interest exists; and (2) if a financial conflict of interest exists, implement an interim management plan or implement other interim measures to ensure the objectivity of the research.